-One of the most important underwater archaeological discoveries in Cyprus was made off the coast of Kyrenia under the leadership of Cyprus International University and through the contributions of Natulius Diving School, under the auspices of the Department of Antiquities and Museums.
+One of the most important underwater archaeological discoveries in Cyprus was made off the coast of Kyrenia under the leadership of Cyprus International University and Honor Frost Foundation, with contributions of Natulius Diving School, under the auspices of the Department of Antiquities and Museums.

 A 3,000-year-old anchor with Egyptian hieroglyphs was recovered.

-The Cyprus International University (CIU) Archaeology, Cultural Heritage and Conservation Center, which has been conducting underwater cultural heritage research since 2018, has carried out another important study.
+The Cyprus International University (CIU) Archaeology, Cultural Heritage and Conservation Center, which has been conducting underwater cultural heritage research since 2018, funded by Honor Frost Foundation, has carried out another important study.
 The teams conducting underwater diving research on the northern coastline, evaluating a notice tipping them off, pioneered the removal of a rare anchor with Egyptian hieroglyphs, estimated to date back 3,000 years.

 The discovered historical anchor, under the management of CIU faculty member Assoc.
 Prof. Dr. Müge Şevketoğlu, and with the contributions of Tevfik Camgöz who found the anchor, was removed from under the sea under the supervision of the Department of Antiquities and Museums and Archaeologist Bural Karataş, and moved to the conservation laboratory of the Nicosia Department of Antiquities and Museums for conservation.